joelmale/nexus/.claude-context/COMMON_TASKS.md

 - Adding new Zustand stores for different features
 - Managing real-time state synchronization with WebSocket
 - Creating custom hooks for state access
-- Implementing state persistence for user preferences
+- Implementing state persistence for user preferences in `src/components/Settings.tsx`

 ## Asset Management
 - Adding new game assets to `asset-server/`
-- Configuring asset loading and caching
+- Configuring asset loading and caching in `src/components/AssetBrowser.tsx`
 - Token and scene asset integration
 - Optimizing asset delivery for performance
-- Managing asset metadata and organization
+- Managing asset metadata and organization in `src/utils/assetManager.ts`

+## Settings
+- Adding new settings to `src/components/Settings.tsx`
+- Creating new color schemes in `src/utils/colorSchemes.ts`
+- Applying settings to components based on `useSettings` hook.

 ## Canvas & Scene Development
 - Canvas rendering optimization